1. Explore something.

 3. Discover something.

 Treat your child to a rock-solid experience this month.
 Give him a taste of an Indiana Jones-style adventure.
-Hand over a pail and shovel on Collect Rocks Day on Sunday, September 16, and let your child get to know the ground beneath his feet—before winter sets in and frost or snow blankets the area.
+Hand over a pail and shovel on Collect Rocks Day, Monday, September 16, and let your child get to know the ground beneath his feet—before winter sets in and frost or snow blankets the area.
 There’s an exciting world down there, with tons of rocks and pebbles, along with worms, beetles, grubs, plant roots, snakes, insects, and spiders.

 And here’s the thing: all this digging can make your child smarter.
 He can wow others with his knowledge of igneous, sedimentary, and metamorphic rocks as he learns how to identify them.
 If worms and other moving things are more exciting, he can capture and store them temporarily in glass jars with holes in the lids.
 Help him return all life-forms to their environment when he’s done exploring.